Sunday 18th May 2025

 Emergency Access Points

-GPS/Postcode information - see detailed map below.
 All GPS positions in Degrees East and North.
-In general, the tow path is not suitable for rapid vehicle access.
+In general the tow path is not suitable for rapid vehicle access.

-D. Vehicle tow path access near railway bridge.
-Gated, code locked (code available from control), vehicular access to tow path near railway crossing over river Cam.
+E. Vehicle tow path access on Fen Road, Chesterton, near rail way bridge.
+Gated, code locked, vehicular access to tow path near railway crossing over river Cam.
+Pedestrian access.
+CB4 1TX E: 0.15523; N: 52.22034 /// every.zebra.smart

 Prizes